John Cassidy - Scupltor

 Mrs Rylands is said to have originally envisaged a bust of her husband, to be located in the apse at the end of the library reading room, but later changed her mind and commissioned Cassidy to create a full-length statue: he quoted a price of £1,325, the work to be complete in 15 months.
 The price would have included the not inconsiderable cost of buying a block of marble and having it transported from Italy.
 As is customary, a small plaster model was made for approval and amendment, and there was much discussion about the exact location of the statue, which brought forward out of the apse into the main space of the reading room, where it could be better seen and illuminated.
 It was installed in 1899, on a granite plinth supplied by Patteson's, a Manchester firm of monumental masons at a cost of £100.

-The material on this page is included by kind permission of The John Rylands University Library's Publications Officer, Dr. D. Clayton (dorothy.clayton@manchester.ac.uk) and must not be reproduced without permission.
+The images on this page are included by kind permission of The John Rylands University Library's Heritage Imaging team, e-mail uml.chicc@manchester.ac.uk, and must not be reproduced without permission.